-The committee should be chosen in consultation with the Advisor and consists of the Advisor and two other members from the Department of Biology.
+The committee should be chosen in consultation with the Graduate Advisor and consists of the Advisor and two other members from the Department of Biology.
 While members may give advice and guidance on the BIO 591 project, the Advisor is the supervisor.
 Formation should be made by the end of the third semester so that a presentation of the proposed project can be discussed for guidance.
-The Committee will likely not meet again until the end of the student's program, after project completion, to attend a required seminar and participate in its oral defense.
+The Committee will likely not meet again until the end of the student's program, after project completion, to attend and assess a required research seminar written report the written report.

-Changes in the Graduate Committee
+Changes in the Committee

-Occasionally faculty retirement, sabbatical leaves, or other events may necessitate the dropping or replacement of a Committee member.
+Occasionally faculty retirement, sabbatical leaves, or other events may necessitate the dropping or replacement of a Graduate Committee member.
 A member may also ask to be replaced in some instances for various personal or academic reasons.
-Such replacements can be made at any time, but should be made with the full knowledge of the Graduate Advisor.
+Such replacements can be made at any time but should be made with the full knowledge of the Graduate Advisor.
 The Advisor should then make written notification of the change to the Graduate Coordinator.